goreleaser/goreleaser/www/docs/customization/nfpm.md

 - it uses a different `bindir` (prefixed with `/data/data/com.termux/files/`)
 - it uses slightly different architecture names than Debian
+- it will only package binaries built for Android

 ## Conventional file names, Debian, and ARMv6